 - If the victim DOES NOT become responsive (color and breathing are not improving, victim is not talking, etc) by 2 minutes after your first dose, use a new Narcan Nasal Spray unit to give a dose in the other nostril.
 You can give additional doses every 2 minutes, alternating nostrils, for as many doses as you have until the victim becomes responsive or EMS arrives to take over resuscitation efforts.

 - If the victim IS improving and becoming responsive, turn them on the LEFT side in a recovery position and monitor.
-Overdose victims can slip back into an overdose 30-90 minutes after being reversed without taking any more drugs so you need to watch them to see if they need more Narcan.
+Overdose victims can slip back into an overdose 30-90 minutes after being reversed.
 Encourage them to accept EMS transport to the hospital.
-If they refuse, please stay with them for 6-8 hours or more if possible.
+If they refuse, please stay with them for 6-8 hours or more if possible because you may need to administer additional doses of Narcan.